-- The term 'international passenger service' is defined in the Regulations as 'a 16 passenger service where the train crosses the border between the United Kingdom and a Member State and where the principal purpose of the service is to carry passengers between stations located in the United Kingdom and a Member State; the train may be joined and/or split, and the different sections may have different origins and destinations, provided that all carriages cross at least on border'. - The term 'new rail passenger service' is set out in the Implementing Regulation as 17 'a rail passenger service designed to be operated as a regular time-tabled service, that is either entirely new, or that implies a substantial modification of an existing rail passenger service, in particular in terms of increased frequencies of services or increased number of stops, and which is not provided under a public service contract'.
+- The term 'international passenger service' is defined in the Regulations as 'a 14 passenger service where the train crosses the border between the United Kingdom and a Member State and where the principal purpose of the service is to carry passengers between stations located in the United Kingdom and a Member State; the train may be joined and/or split, and the different sections may have different origins and destinations, provided that all carriages cross at least on border'. - 15 The term 'new rail passenger service' is set not defined in the 2016 Regulations.
+We consider it to mean a rail passenger service designed to be operated as a regular time-tabled service, that is either entirely new, or that implies a substantial modification of an existing rail passenger service, in particular in terms of increased frequencies of services or increased number of stops, and which is not provided under a public service contract. - The terms 'public service contract', public service obligation' and 'public service 16 operator' have the same meaning as in Article 2 of Regulation (EC) No 1370/2007 (as amended and retained in domestic legislation). - 17 The term 'public service contract' is defined as 'one or more legally binding acts confirming the agreement between a competent authority and a public service operator to entrust to that public service operator the management and operation of public passenger transport services subject to public service obligations'.
+In the context of the GB rail industry, we consider that this definition would generally nunnun .....